| |

 Knit A Pair Of Fingerless Mittens

-These Fingerless mittens are very practical to keep the hands and wrists warm while still allowing your fingers to be free, for driving, or other tasks.
+These fingerless mittens are very practical for keeping your hands and wrists warm while still allowing your fingers to be free for driving or other tasks.

-You could adjust the length if you wanted to make them longer or shorter and there are three sizes to make, small, medium, and large.
+You could adjust the length if you want to make them longer or shorter, and there are three sizes to make: small, medium, and large.

 mens gloves and hat pattern free